 Another example might help here: Let’s say the publishing house is Proctor & Gamble.
 They’re the big umbrella company.

-But within Proctor & Gamble (or within that publishing house), you have an array of other brands (or other imprints).
+But within Proctor & Gamble (or within that publishing house), you have an array of other brands (or other publishing imprints).

 - Gillette: razors